Deducteam/isabelle_dedukti/README.md

   * **Deleting the Isabelle databases**

-    If something goes wrong, you may delete the databases (which means the proof terms will be rebuilt anew) located somewhere like:
+    If something goes wrong, you may delete the databases (which means the proof terms will be rebuilt anew).
+    To delete the database for session $session, do:

     ```bash
-    $ISABELLE_HOME_USER/Isabelle2025/heaps/polyml-$something/log/
+    make SESSION=$session clean-build
     ```

+    To delete the database for each session in $sessions along with all files that have already been generated, do:

+    ```bash
+    make SESSIONS=$sessions clean-sessions
+    ```

 ## How to make Isabelle record proofs?

-Isabelle theories are built within sessions, and sessions are defined in files named `ROOT`.
-A quick way to specify a `ROOT` file to Isabelle is with the `-d` option.
+Isabelle theories are built within sessions, and sessions to be translated by isabelle_dedukti must be defined in a file named `ROOT`.
+(By default, isabelle_dedukti looks at the examples directory for a ROOT file, so one can always add session definitions in examples/ROOT.
+Otherwise, if a user wishes to use their own ROOT file located in $root_dir, they should always add ROOT_DIR=$root_dir to `make` calls)

 To export proofs from Isabelle so that they can be translated to Dedukti or Lambdapi afterwards, users need to use the following options in the definition of their session: